jeff52415/ai-news-ignite/README.md

 4. **Summarize & Publish** - Generate summaries and prepare for publication
 5. **Collect Results** - Aggregate all processed articles

+All processed news articles are automatically saved in the `news` folder, which is continuously updated through GitHub Actions.

 ## 🚀 Setup

 1. **Clone** the repository